 Maths Week Scotland was formed in 2017, as part of the Scottish Government initiative to make Scotland a maths-positive nation.
 The Glasgow Mathematical Journal Trust together with the Scottish Government and the Edinburgh Mathematical Society fund a range of activities through our joint Small Grants Fund.
 The fund is open to organisations, partnerships and individuals that require support to participate in, or to lead the development of activity for, Maths Week Scotland at local, regional and national level including: schools, early learning and childcare providers, local authorities, community and family learning providers, parent councils, colleges, universities and Third Sector organisations.
 The aim of the Fund is to stimulate and support activity, participation and innovation during Maths Week Scotland.

-In 2019, we spent £5k supporting events all across Scotland:
+In 2019, we spent £5k supporting events all across Scotland, and in 2020 we committed over £14k.
+The events we supported in 2019 were as follows:

 Across Maths Week Scotland, we want people of all ages and backgrounds to: